Kate-Lioben/alx-low_level_programming/0x00-hello_world/README.md

-print the size of various types on the computer it is compiled and run on.
+generate the assembly code (Intel syntax) of a C code and save it in an output file